Forest Hills Gardens and the QueensWay

 , New York City

 Confirmed SpeakerSusannah C. Drake is the founding principal of DLANDstudio architecture + landscape architecture pllc.
 The firm, winner of the 2014 AIA New Practices New York Award, has received city, state, and national AIA and ASLA awards.
 In 2013, Susannah was awarded the AIA Young Architects Award and Fellowship in the ASLA, and was recognized as an Architectural League Emerging Voice.
-She has received numerous grants and awards for adapting infrastructure corridors for storm water capture, climate resilience and park creation.
+As both an architect and landscape architect, Susannah specializes in complex projects that require a synthesized, analytical, and research-based approach.
+Her large-scale planning work engages diverse systems to create ecologically and socially progressive projects that are equally well-crafted and beautiful.
+Susannah’s research has been at the forefront of innovation on urban ecological infrastructure.
+Her campus landscape design and large-scale urban infrastructure work has received grant funding from the Graham Foundation, EPA, NEIWPCC, NYSDEC, and NYSCA.
+Her work is in the permanent collections of the Museum of Modern Art and the Cooper Hewitt National Design Museum and has received numerous national and international awards.
 Susannah is the former President and Trustee of the NYASLA and former Trustee of the Van Alen Institute.
 She lectures globally about resilient urban infrastructure, and has taught courses at The Cooper Union, Harvard University, Syracuse University, Washington University in St. Louis, Florida International University, The City College of New York, and Illinois Institute of Technology.
 Susannah delivered the keynote addresses at the 18th Congress of the International Union of Women Architects in Blacksburg, VA in 2015, and at the XXV International Union of Architects World Congress in Durban, South Africa in 2014.
+She contributed to Nature and Cities, the 2016 Lincoln Land Institute book with her chapter entitled “WPA 2.0: Beauty, Economics, and Politics in the Creation of Public Infrastructure.”
 Her work is in the permanent collection of the Museum of Modern Art and the Cooper Hewitt, Smithsonian Design Museum.
-DLANDstudio’s recent projects include QueensWay, MoMA Rising Currents, BQGreen, and Gowanus Canal Sponge Park™.
-Susannah received a BA from Dartmouth College and MArch and MLA from the Harvard University Graduate School of Design.
-She is a registered architect and a registered landscape architect.
+DLANDstudio’s recent projects include The QueensWay Metropolitan Hub, Public Media Commons in St. Louis, Missouri, “A New Urban Ground” for MoMA’s Rising Currents project, BQGreen, and Gowanus Canal Sponge Park™.
+Susannah received a Bachelor of Arts Degree from Dartmouth College and Master in Architecture and Master in Landscape Architecture degrees from the Harvard University Graduate School of Design.

 , Trust for Public Land